HanadaLee/ngx_http_upstream_log_module/README.md

 # Installation

-In order to use this module, you must first patch nginx.
+In order to use this module, you must patch nginx firstly.
 Then configure your nginx branch with --add-module=/path/to/ngx_http_upstream_log_module

 ```
 $ wget 'https://nginx.org/download/nginx-1.26.0.tar.gz'